alexiscotel/ssmtp/README.md

 ```
 docker exec -it www_php_ssmtp bash
 ```
-* inside container, test sending mail with this command (of course, replace `[mailAddress]` by a email address that you can access)
+* inside container, test sending mail with this command (of course, replace `[mailAddress]` by a email address that you can access).
+To see the SERVICE-NAME change with this command, don't forget to add line for root in container `/etc/ssmtp/revaliases`
 ```
 echo "content of mail from container" | mail -s "subject of mail from container" [mailAddress]
 ```